 - (a) the mover of a motion five minutes;

-- (b) the mover of a motion when exercising his or her right of reply three minutes;
+- (b) the mover of a motion when exercising their right of reply three minutes;

 - (c) any other Councillor three minutes.

 DIVISION 5-EXTENSION OF SPEAKING TIME

 63. GRANTED BY THE CHAIRPERSON

 An extension of speaking time may be granted by the Chairperson.